It’s time to teach your child to wipe. But how?

 Again, in this first scaffolding phase, you are guiding their hand while wiping but you are leading this expedition and fully in control.
 Their hand is there to start learning what wiping feels like and the motions of this.

 Stay at this stage of scaffolding as long as needed.
 Do not rush to the next stage for the next poo.
-Stay in “part 1” until you feel they are ready for part 2.
+Stay in “part 1” until you feel they are ready for part 2 of wiping number 2.

 Scaffolding part 2: Wiping together, you work together.